UnMetal Accessibility Report

 If you want to play UnMetal, but it doesn't offer the Getting Started accessibility features you require, these similar games extend the Getting Started accessibility:

-UnMetal has 6 accessibility features for Reading which deal with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.
+We've documented 6 accessibility features for Reading in UnMetal which deal with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.

 Speaker Indicator: Textual captions indicate who is speaking.
 This can also be indicated visually in the game with character icons or placing text in speech bubbles next to the person speaking.

-UnMetal has 4 accessibility features for Navigation which deal with how the game provides guidance and assistance to navigate its worlds and spaces.
+We've documented 4 accessibility features for Navigation in UnMetal which deal with how the game provides guidance and assistance to navigate its worlds.
+These are only for games that have traversal and exploration in 2D and 3D spaces.

 Large Clear Navigation: The in-game navigation and maps are clear to read.
 They offer large text and offer markers that are large and of high contrast.
 Where text or information is small, there are settings to zoom-in and increase visibility.